Handan Sultan: As de facto co-regent

 As a co-regent, she immediately began building up her network of clients, and was actively involved in the running of dynastic and imperial affairs together with Ahmed's tutor Mustafa Efendi (died 1607 or 1608).
 Ahmed several times announced his eagerness to go to war.
 It seems that Handan Sultan and Mustafa Efendi advised him to behave in this manner in order to give the public the impression that he was capable of ruling the state.
 He also began to spend a great deal of time outside the palace, notably hunting or conducting incognito inspections, regardless of the weather.
-Handan Sultan quickly realized that her son could easily put himself in danger and thus needed to be closely watched.
+Handan Sultan quickly realized that her son could easily put himself in danger and thus needed to be closely watched, and consequently, she ordered his servants to control and supervise him when she couldn't.

 She favored her fellow Bosnians at her son's court.
 She convinced Ahmed to appoint Yavuz Ali Pasha as grand vizier, and maintained a close relationship with him, especially during the first critical months of Ahmed's reign.
 In spring of 1604, she and Mustafa Efendi ordered Ali Pasha to take command in Hungary.
 In August 1604, Ahmed ordered the execution of deputy grand vizier Kasim Pasha, and in January 1605 of his successor Sarıkçı Mustafa Pasha, and in both cases his decision was approved and encouraged by Handan Sultan and Mustafa Efendi, who were trying to rid the court of clients of Safiye Sultan.

 Because of Handan Sultan's influence on her son, Dervish Mehmed Agha replaced Bayran Agha as chief gardener in summer of 1604.
 Whenever Handan, Ahmed, and Derviş gathered in the palace gardens, she made Ahmed promise that he will not do anything contrary to Derviş's words and thoughts.
 Thanks to Handan's continuous support, he managed to become the first royal favorite of Ahmed.

 Handan Sultan also acted as an intermediary between her son and other government officials.
 Any vizier who wanted to communicate with Ahmed had to submit his petition first to her.
 The contemporary historian Ibrahim Peçevi questioned her wisdom, but legitimized her authority over her son by an old and popular saying "a mother's right is God's right".

-Charities
+Charities and public works

 Handan Sultan made an endowment for the maintenance of her husband Mehmed III's tomb and the salaries of its employees.
 She also made endowments in Kütahya, Menemen and Kilizman.
+Between 1606 and 1607, after her death, most of the income of the foundation she founded continued to be transferred regularly.

+At the Imperial Palace, Handan had rooms built for the dwarf court servants, to whom she was attached.
+Also for them, she had houses and a real village built just for them, to ensure their well-being.